Marília Monteiro Silva, Forest Campaigner

 - Unsustainable, harmful logging occurs when forests are exploited at a rate or in such a way that regeneration is impossible.
 This can involve both legal and illegal logging, as forestry legislation in many countries does not yet incorporate sustainable logging practices, and small-scale illegal logging by forest-depended communities is not always unsustainable.
 Logging of forests also results in new roads to access more and more remote forests, which then leads to further deforestation.

 - Forests are destroyed for the development of industry and infrastructure, such as roads, railways, dams, mines and oil and gas installations.
-BankTrack has several campaigns focussing on these sectors: Banks, climate and energy, and the Equator Principles Track and Chase project.
+BankTrack has several campaigns focussing on these sectors: Banks, climate and energy, and Tracking the Equator Principles.

 - The biggest driver for deforestation is agriculture, such as palm oil plantations, and large-scale pulp and paper mills, but also aquaculture (shrimp and fish cultivation) which in many coastal areas threatens mangrove forests.